ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-29_21-18-15-904000_cam.webp" description="Three monk children huddle around a smartphone in the moments leading up to them opening the monastery to the public.
 One of them is wearing Nike slides." %}

 After turning on the lights and lighting candles and incense, the three apprentices sat in meditative poses around the center of the room and the eldest began speaking his morning recitations into a microphone.
-As he spoke I explore the beautifully ornate interior full of gongs, statues of gods, gorgeous drapery, and colorful symbology.
+As he spoke I explored the beautifully ornate interior full of gongs, statues of gods, gorgeous drapery, and colorful symbology.
 His monotonous mantra echoed endlessly and unwaveringly throughout the chamber.
 This is not a performance because we are here, I kept reminding myself, this is their life.

 {% include gallery.html images="2023-09-14-north-mongolia/3/__2023-08-29_21-27-32-785000_cam.webp,2023-09-14-north-mongolia/3/__2023-08-29_21-32-14-057000_evan.webp" caption="" %}